faisalaljishi/transaction_API/readme.md

         git push heroku hosting:master
         heroku run python manage.py migrate
         heroku open

+   Follow [this guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment) to deploy a project from Django to Heroku.

 ## About Me
-   This was my first web development project, and first in Django.
-I really enjoyed making this project, and learned a good amount about managing a database and back-end engineering.
-I am unsure if I used best practices, as I did not know Django a week ago.
-It is a learning process.
+   This was my first project in Django, and first web development project involving a database.
+I really enjoyed making this project, and about managing a database and back-end engineering.
+I tried to implement best practices, but I am still learning about Django.